Vertical-Beach/ByteTrack-cpp/README.md

 # ByteTrack-cpp

-C++ implementation of ByteTrack without object detection algorithm.
+C++ implementation of ByteTrack that does not include an object detection algorithm.

 ## Overview